 The student's education records will be corrected or amended in accordance with the decisions of the hearing panel.
 Decisions of the panel will be final, based solely on the evidence presented, and will consist of written statements summarizing the evidence and stating the reasons for the decisions, and will be delivered to all parties concerned.

-If the decisions are unsatisfactory to the student, s/he may submit statements commenting on the information in the records, or statements setting forth any reasons of disagreement with the decisions of the hearing panel.
+If the decisions are unsatisfactory to the student, they may submit statements commenting on the information in the records, or statements setting forth any reasons of disagreement with the decisions of the hearing panel.
 The statements will be placed in the education records, maintained as part of the record, and released whenever the record in question is disclosed.

-Any student who believes that the adjudication of her/his challenge(s) were unfair or not in keeping with the provisions of the Privacy Act may request, in writing, assistance from the American Public University System Provost in filing complaints.
+Any student who believes that the adjudication of their challenge(s) were unfair or not in keeping with the provisions of the Privacy Act may request, in writing, assistance from the American Public University System Provost in filing complaints.
 The written request should be mailed to APUS, ATTN: Provost, 111 W. Congress Street, Charles Town, WV 25414.
 The complaint will be filed with the Family Educational Rights and Privacy Act Office (FERPA), Department of Education, Room 4074, Switzer Building, Washington, DC 20202.